martijnvanschie/azure-utilities-eventgrid/README.md

 `evgtpub -h`

+The command line currently has two commands:

+- Sending a single file
+- Sending a set of files from a folder

 ### Send a single file to the event grid

 Example command that takes the default file (`event.json`) from the working directory